ziadhemidi/SOTA/README.md

 numpy = 1.21.1

 ## 2. Dataset Preparation
-Please prepare your dataset in the following structure:
+Please prepare your dataset in the following structure for easy use of this repository:

-where all the npz files have a archive named `fullysampled_kspace` with the shape of `[num_coils, height, width]`.

 ## 3. Run